-COVID-19 is having far reaching, negative impacts on individuals, businesses, and, consequently, the overall economy.
-Specifically, COVID-19 has materially disrupted business operations throughout the country, resulting in significantly higher levels of unemployment or underemployment.
+COVID-19 is having far reaching, negative impacts on individuals and businesses.
+Specifically, COVID-19 has materially disrupted business operations throughout the country, resulting in supply chain disruptions and inflationary pressures.
 As a result, we expect many of our individual customers will experience financial hardship, creating a challenge to meet credit standards for new loan originations and making it difficult, if not impossible, to fulfill their payment obligations to us without temporary assistance.
 We are monitoring key metrics as early warning indicators of financial hardship, including changes in weekly unemployment claims, enrollment in auto-debit payments, requests for new forbearances, enrollment in hardship payment plans, and early delinquency metrics.

-As a result of the negative impact on employment from COVID-19, our customers are experiencing higher levels of financial hardship, which has led to elevated levels of forbearance, especially during the initial months of the pandemic.
-We expect such higher levels of financial hardship to lead to higher levels of delinquencies and defaults in the future, as borrowers who had received disaster forbearance from us re-enter repayment status.
+As a result of the negative impact on employment from COVID-19, our customers are experiencing higher levels of financial hardship, which initially led to elevated levels of forbearance, as we provided disaster forbearance to borrowers who requested it.
+We are seeing higher levels of delinquencies and defaults and expect that to continue into the future, as borrowers who had received disaster forbearance from us re-enter repayment status.
 We expect that, left unabated, this deterioration in forbearance, delinquency, and default rates will persist until such time as the economy and employment return to relatively normal levels.
+This past year has shown us that there is a lot of uncertainty regarding COVID-19 as two new variants caused a significant increase in infections.
 We maintain an allowance for credit losses that incorporates multiple economic scenarios.
-For the year ended December 31, 2020, we considered the current economic forecasts as well as how the significant uncertainty may affect future unemployment rates and the economy in estimating our allowance for credit losses.
+For the year ended December 31, 2021, we considered the current economic forecasts as well as how the significant uncertainty may affect future unemployment rates and the economy in estimating our allowance for credit losses.
 We could experience significant changes in our allowance for credit losses as the economic impact of the COVID-19 pandemic becomes clearer.
 The process for determining our allowance contemplates material external factors that may require management adjustments.
 We used Moody's Analytics economic forecasts in estimating the losses on our loan portfolio.